Table of Contents[Hide][Show]

 Unexpected Places to Find Texas Bluebonnets

 Keeping your eyes out for good patches will help you find the best (and maybe secret!) places.
 The best bluebonnet spots I’ve found in my area are on a slope behind a shopping mall and a random patch I stumbled upon along a back road when I got off at the wrong exit.
 Texas is a big state.
 There are tons of places to go to get beautiful pictures in the bluebonnets.
+One thing to note though, private property is NEVER the right place for bluebonnet photos.
+Do not trespass, hop fences, or anything else silly in the pursuit of these blue flowers.
+There are plenty of spots to grab pictures without the need for bail money for a trespassing arrest.

 Don’t discount the other beautiful Texas wildflowers.
 Indian Paintbrushes, Mexican Hats and Drummond phlox are also pretty and very photo-worthy!